 lyrics © copyright samadhisound publishing

-Thank you to Paul Rymer for the photograph of Sylvian & Sakamoto in 1980 from his archive.
-The main image is an alternate shot from the cover art session for Gentlemen Take Polaroids.
+Thank you to Paul Rymer for the photograph of Sylvian and Sakamoto from his archive and for the shot of Sakamoto and Jansen via the ymo_1978 instagram page.
+The main image is an alternate shot from the cover art session for Gentlemen Take Polaroids by Stuart McLeod.

 Sources and acknowledgements for this article can be found here.